 - Can never be obtained through threats or coercion

 - Cannot be obtained if the perpetrator abuses a position of trust, power or authority.

 You are not to blame.
 Intoxication and drug use are not an invitation for sexual activity.
 Without your consent, and capacity to give consent, any sexual activity is sexual violence.
 Please review the information on this page about how to report an incident of sexual violence: http://safecampus.uwo.ca/sexual_violence/get_help.html

 Please see this link for more information about support and counselling options available to you: http://safecampus.uwo.ca/sexual_violence/get_help.html

 The resources listed above can refer and/or connect you with other appropriate unit/departments to support your academic and employment needs.

 Any questions or concerns about confidentiality should be posed to the individual service/resource member prior to disclosure, if possible.
-Generally speaking, the only individuals at Western that can assure complete confidentiality are those providing medical or individual counselling services (i.e., Student Health Services, a counsellor or psychiatrist).
+There are requirements under law that may obligate service providers to disclose your information.

 Should you contact any off-campus resources, please be sure you understand their confidentiality limits as well.
 Many resources have their confidentiality statements highlighted on their websites.